Renata Prunskaite-Hyyryläinen: Reproductive and Molecular Biology

 Research group description

-FERTILITY affects about 15-17% of the global population of reproductive age, with both male and female factors contributing to these cases.
+FERTILITY issues affect about 20% of the global population of reproductive age, with both male and female factors contributing to these cases.
 In our reproductive and molecular biology laboratory, we aim to understand the molecular cues of fertility to aid diagnostics and treatment of infertile individuals.
 Our research is divided into male-focused and female-focused studies.

 MALE